Transports

 Overview

-The SDK exposes three transport constructors:
+The SDK exposes four transport constructors:

 | Constructor | Protocol | Use Case |